vertec-io/smb-techstack/README.md

-# smb-techstack
-Small-to-Medium Business (SMB) Technology Stack
+# Small-to-Medium Business (SMB) Technology Stack

+## Introduction

+The smb-techstack repository is dedicated to providing a comprehensive and optimal technology stack for small to medium-sized businesses (SMBs) operating in the US.
+This effort targets companies ranging from 1 to 200 people and revenue from $0 to $##.
+The repository serves as a ready-to-use template architecture that can be quickly implemented by SMBs so that they can focus on their core mission.
+By eliminating the need for significant resource allocation towards technology infrastructure, this template empowers SMBs to grow quickly, confidently, and efficiently.

 ## Purpose

-The goal for this document is to identify an optimal technology stack for small to medium sized businesses (SMB) operating in the US.
-An SMB for the purposes of this effort can be considered a company of 1-200 people, and or $0 - $## in revenue.

-The key metrics being optimized are as follows:
+The primary goal of this repository is to identify and document technology solutions that align with the following key metrics:

-- Cost (Medium-to-Long Term): Keep operating costs as low as possible by leveraging open source (where applicable), high efficienc, and affordable technology solutions.
-Optimizing for affordable software/hardware does not mean purchasing the cheapest option necessarily.
-The goal is to optimize for best value over the medium-to-long term, where the solution being offered adequately meets the needs of the SMB with room to grow over the medium to long term before any significant repurchase/replacement/upgrade is required.
+- **Cost (Medium-to-Long Term):** Focus on value over the medium-to-long term by leveraging open-source, high-efficiency, and affordable technology solutions.
+The aim is not merely to find the cheapest option but to identify solutions that meet the needs of the SMB with room to grow.

-- Quality: SMB's have little time and resources and should not choose poor quality hardware and software solely for the sake of cost and sacrifice quality.
-These types of decisions often will produce a higher cost over the medium to long-term, as troubleshooting poor quality solutions
+- **Quality:** Emphasize quality over cost.
+Poor quality hardware and software can lead to higher costs in the medium to long term due to troubleshooting and maintenance.
+The selected solutions should be reliable and robust.

-- Skills: Employees working for the SMB's must not require significant technical skill to utilize the technologies at the SMB.
-It should be easy to hire employees with previous experience in the tech stack components, or the tech stack should be intuitive and easy to learn.
-Additionally, the skills gained by employees should be attractive to individuals seeking to improve their technical capabilities, and transfer those skills to other companies, industries, and career paths.
-Employees should feel that by learning the tech stack used at the SMB, they are learning highly coveted and transferrable skills accross one or many industries.
+- **Skills:** The technology stack should be accessible to employees without requiring significant technical skills.
+It should be easy to find employees with experience in the tech stack components or ensure that the technology is intuitive and easy to learn.
+The skills gained should be transferable and attractive to individuals seeking career growth.

-- Growth: The technology solutions should enable significant growth for the company and limit the need to repurchase, replace, and overhaul the technology stack throughout the 1-200 person and $0 - $## revenue growth period.
-These technologies should be seen as key initial investments that enable the company to grow quickly, confidently, and efficiently with minimal resource allocation needed to maintain, upgrade, and reevaluate the business infrastructure.
+- **Growth:** The chosen technologies should support significant growth without the need for frequent repurchasing, replacement, or overhauling.
+They should be seen as key initial investments that enable the company to expand with minimal resources allocated to maintenance and upgrades.

 ## Navigation

-Todo- create a folder structure in the repo that adequately provides an intuitive way to document the tech stack and justification for each item.
+This repository is organized into various sections to provide an intuitive way to explore the tech stack and the justification for each item.
+(Todo: create a folder structure and update this section with navigation details.)

+## Contribution

+We welcome contributions from other SMB owners, tech experts, and anyone interested in enhancing the technology landscape for small to medium-sized businesses.
+Feel free to submit pull requests or open issues to discuss potential improvements.

+## License

+See LICENSE

+---

+Feel free to modify or add any additional information that aligns with your vision for the repository.
+If you'd like me to assist with anything else, just let me know!